-I’m Charlotte Agnew and I am your President Welfare & Inclusivity.
+I’m Charlotte Agnew and I am your President Welfare & Inclusivity (again!).
 My main role is to bring the voices of students to the foreground in topics surrounding your welfare, as well as making sure that every student feels included during their time at university.

 I will be representing students from both Falmouth University and the University of Exeter's Cornwall Campuses, being sure to fully support in areas that are outside of your academic studies.
 These areas include mental wellbeing, welfare, accessibility, inclusivity, and diversity.
-I cannot wait to work closely with the student communities to help raise awareness on important topics, develop and execute campaigns, and help to support and enhance student welfare services.
+I've been working with student communities to help raise awareness on important topics, develop and execute campaigns, and help to support and enhance student welfare services.

 News & updates

 - Liberation and faith

 - Local community

 - Sexual, mental and physical health